 After the service Krantz said the vigil on Sunday inspired her to organize an event for The College.
 She asked, “What can we do?” and said she “reached out to the board and to Tripp” who was “already thinking” about an event in support of the Jewish community.

-Krantz want the Jewish community to understand that, “We are not alone.” and it made Krantz’s “heart happy” to see the room packed full in support of the community.
+Krantz want the Jewish community to understand that, “We are not alone.”
+The room packed full of support for the community made Krantz’s “heart happy.”
 Krantz said, “We are proud to be Jewish.
 We are here for them and they are here for us.
 We appreciate the support.”